Sri Lankan wambatu moju(batu moju or eggplant moju).

 Have all the ingredients for the batu moju ready.

-Place the thick strips of eggplant in a bowl or a flat surface.
+Place the thick strips of eggplant in a bowl or on a flat surface.

 Place a frying pan over medium heat and pour in the oil.

-Gradually increase heat for the oil to reach frying temperature.
+Gradually increase the heat for the oil to reach frying temperature.

-Make sure you have a steady oil temperature, do not let it smoke, this would lead to burnt strips of eggplant.
+Make sure you have a steady oil temperature; do not let it smoke, as this would lead to burnt strips of eggplant.

-Gently squeeze out any extra liquid off the eggplant strips.
+Gently squeeze out any extra liquid from the eggplant strips.

 Fry them(see notes above)until they turn dark in colour, you can either fry them until they turn golden in colour or a dark brown.

-Place the fried eggplant/brinjal in paper towels to absorb oil.
+Place the fried eggplant/brinjal on paper towels to absorb oil.

 You can also air fry the eggplant strips to make this Sri Lankan eggplant recipe.